gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

     - Prefer a binary for library `l` that has a build type with a matching name.
     - Otherwise, select a library `l` that has a build type with a matching `debug` flag.

+Usually, it is fine to link a release build of a library into a debug binary, if the debug variant is not available.
+It is not fine to link a debug build of a library into a release binary.
+On Windows, it is not ok to link a release build of a library into a debug binary.

+On some platforms, additional artifacts are required to debug a binary.
+On gcc based platforms, the debug information is linked into the binary.
+On Windows, the debug information is contained in a separate program database file (`.pdb`).

+To generate the release binaries (default):

+* Enable conservative optimisations.
+* Compile with -DNDEBUG
+* Compile with -g0

+To generate the debug binaries (default):

+* Disable optimisation.
+* Compile with -g or /Zi
+* Link with /DEBUG

 ### Open issues

 - Need some way to probe for debug information in binaries